-Ferrule Effect is defined as “a 360 degree metal collar of the crown surrounding the parallel walls of the dentine extending coronal to the shoulder of the preparation” by Sorensen & Engelman.
-As much as coronal tooth as possible should be preserved, and a abut-joint margin between the core and tooth be used, i.e. minimal taper.
-The word Ferrule has originated from Latin words Iron (ferrum) + bracelets (Viriola) = Ferrule (Brown 1993).
+Ferrule Effect is defined as “a 360-degree metal collar of the crown surrounding the parallel walls of the dentine extending coronally to the shoulder of the preparation” by Sorensen & Engelman.
+As much as coronal tooth as possible should be preserved, and an abut-joint margin between the core and tooth be used, i.e. minimal taper.
+The word Ferrule has originated from the Latin words Iron (Ferrum) + bracelets (Viriola) = Ferrule (Brown 1993).

 What are the Advantages of having a Dental Ferrule?

 - It resists functional lever forces and the lateral forces exerted during dowel insertion.

 - It helps to reduce the wedging effect of a tapered dowel

 - It preserves the root from external forces